HOW DOES THE SCHOOL KNOW IF CHILDREN NEED EXTRA HELP?

 · Liaison with external agencies e.g. for a physical/ sensory issue, speech and language.

-· Use of tools for standardised assessment such as: Boxall Profiles, Dyscalculia Assessment Testing and DEST (Dyslexia Early Screening Test).
+· Use of tools for standardised assessment such as: Boxall Profiles, Dyscalculia Assessment Testing and Dyslexia Gold.

-· Children with a Statement/ EHCP (Education Health and Care Plan) already have many of their needs clearly identified.
+· Children with an EHCP (Education Health and Care Plan) already have many of their needs clearly identified.
 Their placement at our school is a decision that is made by the Local Education Authority.

 HOW WILL THE SCHOOL SUPPORT MY CHILD?